BahraamK/OutdoorBoxingClub/README.md

 ### General testing
 * I used the site on my Iphone and i sent the website to friends who used a Samsung to see if there were any unpredicted changes
-* The sit was refreshed and checked after each Git Commit
+* The site was refreshed and checked after each Git Commit

 ### Bugs
 #### Known, Unfixed Bugs